v-saigal/blog/README.md

 - Sign up
 - Sign in
 - Sign out
-- View a list of posts
+- View a list of notes

-All existed as routes and the most very basic appearance in the frontend.
 ## Technologies

 This project used a 'MERN' stack